Chart Color Schemes

 Pine Mountain's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Pine Mountain's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average among older cohorts.
-Approximately 56% of Pine Mountain's total population (~980 people) has private health cover, compared to 49.9% across Greater Brisbane.
+Pine Mountain's health metrics are close to national benchmarks.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-The most common medical conditions in the area are arthritis and asthma, affecting 9.4 and 9.2% of residents respectively, while 69.0% of residents declare themselves completely clear of medical ailments, compared to 62.2% across Greater Brisbane.
-As of a recent study (date not specified), 14.8% of Pine Mountain's residents are aged 65 and over (260 people).
-Health outcomes among seniors in the area present some challenges that require more attention than those for the broader population.
+The rate of private health cover is very high at approximately 56% of the total population (~969 people), compared to 50.5% across Greater Brisbane.
+The most common medical conditions in the area are arthritis and asthma, impacting 9.4 and 9.2% of residents respectively.
+69.0% of residents declare themselves completely clear of medical ailments, compared to 62.2% across Greater Brisbane.
+As of 14th June 2021, 14.8% of residents are aged 65 and over (257 people).
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health